MicrosoftDocs/PowerShell-Docs/dsc/separatingEnvData.md

  ### Configuration data file

-We'll define the development and production environment data in a file namd `DevProdEnvData.psd1` as follows:
+We'll define the development and production environment data in a file named `DevProdEnvData.psd1` as follows:

 ```powershell
 @{